 Signs of Sweet Potato Feathery Mottle Virus

 Aphids are common enough pests on many varieties of plants, both ornamental and edible.
 These sucking insects transmit viruses into plant leaves through their saliva.
-One of these diseases causes sweet potatoes with internal cork.
+One of these diseases is Sweet Potato Feathery Mottle Virus which causes sweet potatoes with internal cork.
 This is an economically devastating disease that reduces plant vigor and yield.
-Also known as sweet potato internal cork, it causes tubers that are inedible but often the damage isn’t evident until you cut open the sweet potato.
+It causes tubers that are inedible, but often the damage isn’t evident until you cut open the sweet potato.

 The tubers will develop dark necrotic lesions.
 Russet crack of sweet potatoes is primarily in Jersey-type tubers.
 Sweet potato internal cork affects several varieties, especially Puerto Rico varieties.
 When combined with sweet potato chlorotic stunt virus, the two become one disease called sweet potato virus.